applicvision/frontend-friends/docs/api/README.md

 ): DynamicIsland<T>
 ```

 The first argument in this case is a function that is called before initial mount.
 It should return an object which can be regarded as the 'context' object for the island.
-If that object includes an object on the key `state`, that object will be made reactive using [`deepWatch()`](#deepwatcht-extends-objecttarget-t-modificationcallback-keypath-string--void-t).
+If the returned object includes an object on the key `state`, that object in turn will be made reactive using [`deepWatch()`](#deepwatcht-extends-objecttarget-t-modificationcallback-keypath-string--void-t).
 That state will later be accessible and mutable as a property of the island.

 > [!Note]
 > The reason for the extra nesting of the `state` object is that in the future there might be additions to the context object.